William-Adolphe Bouguereau: Formative years

 William-Adolphe Bouguereau was born in La Rochelle, France, on 30 November 1825, into a family of wine and olive oil merchants.
-The son of Théodore Bouguereau (born 1800) and Marie Bonnin (1804), known as Adeline, William was brought up a Catholic.
+The son of Théodore Bouguereau (born 1800) and Marie Bonnin (1804), known as Adeline, William was brought up a Roman Catholic.
 He had an elder brother, Alfred, and a younger sister, Marie (known as Hanna), who died when she was seven.
 The family moved to Saint-Martin-de-Ré in 1832.
-Another sibling was born in 1834, Kitty.
-At the age of twelve, Bouguereau went to Mortagne-sur-Gironde to stay with his uncle Eugène, a priest, and developed a love of nature, religion and literature.
+Another sibling, Kitty, was born in 1834.
+At the age of twelve, Bouguereau went to Mortagne-sur-Gironde to stay with his uncle Eugène, a priest, and developed a love of nature, religion, and literature.
 In 1839, he was sent to study for the priesthood at a Catholic college in Pons.
-Here he was taught to draw and paint by Louis Sage, who had studied under Ingres.
-Bouguereau reluctantly left his studies to return to his family, now residing in Bordeaux.
+Here he learned to draw and paint from Louis Sage, who had studied under Ingres.
+Bouguereau then reluctantly left his studies to return to his family, now residing in Bordeaux.
 There he met a local artist, Charles Marionneau, and commenced at the Municipal School of Drawing and Painting in November 1841.
 Bouguereau also worked as a shop assistant, hand-colouring lithographs and making small paintings that were reproduced using chromolithography.
-He was soon the best pupil in his class, and decided to become an artist in Paris.
+He was soon the best pupil in his class and decided to become an artist in Paris.
 To fund the move, he sold portraits – 33 oils in three months.
 All were unsigned and only one has been traced.
 In 1845, he returned to Mortagne to spend more time with his uncle.
 He arrived in Paris in March 1846, aged twenty.